This post has been updated with new links and refreshed content.

 Sure, we talk about testing and letting things fail to see if you can win, but why start from behind when you can have a running start with an effective strategy?

-Remarketing is a strategy that shouldn’t be glanced over.
+Remarketing is a strategy that shouldn’t be taken on lightly.
 Your remarketing audiences are your potential customers.
 These are people who’ve already visited your site and are familiar with your product/brand.
 Take advantage of their interest.

 Dig deep into the data to see how to can understand your audience since not all audiences act the same.
 Don’t be afraid to test and fail.